Having a diagnosis of cancer can be extremely stressful, but particularly now during the global COVID-19 pandemic.

 - When you need to go out in public, keep space between yourself and others, avoid crowds, stay away from others who are sick, limit close contact and wash your hands often for at least 20 seconds, or use alcohol-based hand sanitiser.

-There is no vaccine for COVID-19 yet.
-However, this year, it is important to have your influenza vaccination as early in the flu season as possible.
+It is important to have your influenza vaccination as early in the flu season as possible.

 Coronavirus Health Information Line